Medication-Assisted Therapy In Addiction Treatment

 How Long Does it Take to Start Feeling the Benefits Of MAT?

-The benefits of MAT can often be felt within the first few days of starting treatment as the medications begin to alleviate withdrawal symptoms and cravings.
+You can start feeling the benefits of MAT within the first few days of starting treatment as the medications begin to alleviate withdrawal symptoms and cravings.
 However, the full therapeutic benefits, mainly from integrated counseling and behavioral therapies, may take a few weeks to become evident.

 Share This Post